taxlegit-dev/vectorless-rag/README.md

 ...
 ```

- You can either generate the PageIndex tree structure with this open-source repo, or try our ☁️ **Cloud Service** — instantly accessible via our 🚀 [Agent](https://chat.pageindex.ai/), 🖥️ [Dashboard](https://dash.pageindex.ai/) or 🔌 [API](https://docs.pageindex.ai/quickstart).
+ You can either generate the PageIndex tree structure with this open-source repo, or try our [API](https://docs.pageindex.ai/quickstart) service.

 ---